petergridge/Irrigation-V5/README.md

 * If the factor is 0 no watering will occur
 * If the factor is 0.5 watering will run for only half (50%) the configured watering time/volume.
 Wait and repeat attributes are unaffected.
 * A factor of 1.1 could also be used to apply 110% of the water defined watering.
+* If you want to water in seconds apply a factor of .0167 will be an approximate solution

 ### Interlock